• Skip to primary navigation

 What is hot honey?

-The short answer is it is honey infused with dried or fresh chiles by warming the ingredients first.
+The short answer is, it's honey infused with dried or fresh chiles by warming the ingredients together to infuse their flavors.
 This spicy honey is trending as a pizza crust dipping sauce and often drizzled over everything from biscuits to fried chicken.

 Shortcuts

-• The microwave heats up the honey at least twice as fast as a pan on the stovetop.
+• Use the microwave to speed up the process.
+The microwave heats up the honey at least twice as fast as a pan on the stovetop.

-• Heating the honey in the same measuring cup it is measured in saves a dish to wash.
+• Measure the chilies and the honey in the same measuring cup to avoid dirtying another dish.

-• Using crushed red chile pepper flakes allows the capsaicin to work its magic faster than trying to penetrate through the dried pepper skins.
+• Using crushed red chile pepper flakes rather than whole dried red peppers allows the capsaicin (spice) to work its magic faster than trying to penetrate through the dried pepper skins.
+They're also easier to find at the store.

-• The shortcut to the shortcut is to just stir hot sauce straight into the warm honey and serve.
+• If you want a shortcut to this already quick method, omit the chile flakes and just stir hot sauce straight into the warm honey and serve.

 Ingredients